All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 gardens owned by one of the rich members of the Academy: this until 1724 when King John V of Portugal

-they will reach it".
+In his 1761 Guide to Rome, Vasi did not give a flattering judgement about the quality of the paper manufactured in the rather elegant factory built by Carlo Melchiorri for Conte Giovan Battista Sampieri.
+He wrote: .. both the writing and printing papers do not reach a high standard of quality yet, but maybe one day they will reach it.
 Apparently the papers never reached appropriate quality standards, because the building was later on enlarged and used as a nunnery.
-Today it houses the Spanish school of Rome and it is part of a sort of Spanish block which includes Casino Giraud and S. Pietro in Montorio.
+Today it houses Instituto Cervantes, the cultural Spanish centre in Rome and it is part of a sort of Spanish block which includes Casino Giraud and S. Pietro in Montorio.
 Cartiera Sampieri can be seen in Vasi's 1765 Grand View of Rome.

-Next plate in Book 8: Conservatorio di S. Pasquale di Baijlon
+Next plate in Book 8: Conservatorio di S. Pasquale di Baijlon.

-Next step in Day 6 itinerary: Palazzo Corsini
+Next step in Day 6 itinerary: Palazzo Corsini.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Nel Pontificato di Benedetto XIV. fu eretta la cartiera dal Conte Sanpieri col benefizio dell' acqua paola; e sebbene le carte tanto da scrivere, che da stampare ancora non riescano di buona qualitÓ, pu˛ essere, che col tempo riesciranno.
 Le mole, che le sono appresso, furono erette da Innocenzo X. per maggior comodo del popolo, essendo state dismesse sin dal tempo di Bellisario, il quale introdusse quelle sul Tevere.
 E a piŔ delle mole evvi il